Bloated Stomach: Why Your Belly Looks Distended

 In this pattern:

-• Other tissues in the low back become stiff, making it harder for the abdominal muscles to support your posture
+Low back tissues become stiff, making it harder for the diaphragm and abdominal muscles to support posture

 When this happens, several things are affected: